-Speed sensitive volume (if equipped): Automatically changes the volume with vehicle speed to compensate for road and wind noise.
-The recommended level is 1-3.
-Level 0 turns the speed sensitive volume off and level 7 is the maximum setting.

-To engage the speed sensitive volume feature, press and hold the volume control for five seconds (with the radio on).
-Press SEL to increase $\blacktriangle$ /decrease $\blacktriangledown$ volume compensation levels.
-The selected level will appear in the display.
+Speed sensitive volume: Radio volume changes automatically and slightly with vehicle speed to compensate for road and wind noise.
+Recommended level is 1-3.
+Level 0 turns the feature off and level 7 is the maximum setting.
+Press and hold the volume control for five seconds.
+Then press SEL to increase (\blacktriangle) or decrease (\blacktriangledown) the volume setting.
+The level will appear in the display.

-14. LOAD: To load a single disc, press LOAD and then the corresponding preset number.
+14. Load: Press to load a CD.
 Press and hold to load up to six discs.
-The load function is active whether the ignition is on or off.